iamdanielv/RancherDesktopDemo/ubuntu.md

 ### Check permissions

 The first thing we need to do is check that our user has permission to use the kvm device.
-I modified the command provided in the isntructions to make it a little more readable:
+I modified the command provided in the instructions to make it a little more readable:

 ```bash
 [ -r /dev/kvm ] && [ -w /dev/kvm ] && echo -e "\n\e[32m✔ KVM OK\e[0m\n" || echo -e "\n\e[31m✗ problem with permissions\e[0m\n"